(this is an update to the original post of September 2019 - includes updates as…

 UPDATE TO POST – SEE NOTES WITH A 💡 ABOUT EMAIL WRITING TIPS AND SENSITIVITIES DURING AND POST COVID19

 (this post is an update to my original post of September 2017)

-There are some ways, however, of crafting an email that will elicit a response from your intended audience; its a matter of how you position both yourself and the content of your email.
+There are some ways, however, of crafting an email that will elicit a response from your intended audience; it’s a matter of how you position both yourself and the content of your email.

-- Include a clear subject line – when working with a client on a particular program, its best to be clear about the intention of your email.
+- Include a clear subject line – when working with a client on a particular project, it’s best to be clear about the intention of your email.
 The new inbound marketing rules say to be creative with subject lines to get them to open an email, but when it’s all about business at hand, a clear subject line and call to action will elicit a response faster.

 - 💡Do not sell over email during COVID19 – unless you have some solid research backing you up about the future of your prospect’s events, selling over email at this time is highly discouraged.
 Here is what you can do instead to start and continue a dialogue with your client: